BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 Now, to access our file system from a local machine, the following workflow must be applied:
 1. Enable NFS to the file system.
-2. Create an Ubuntu EC2 instance.
+2. Create an Ubuntu EC2 instance with the mounted file system.
 3. Connect to the instance using SSH.
-4. Mount the EFS on the instance.

 ### 6.3 Enable NFS in your security group
 A created file system is automatically assigned to a default security group.
 Security groups act as firewalls to define authorized in and out connections and protocols.
 In our case, we need the NFS protocol to be activated to access the EFS via NFS from SSH or from the Docker container.

-* Get to your [Security Groups](https://us-east-2.console.aws.amazon.com/vpc/home?region=us-east-2#securityGroups:) and click on your default security group.
+* Get to your [Security Groups](https://us-east-2.console.aws.amazon.com/vpc/home?region=us-east-2#securityGroups:) and click on the ID of your default security group.
 If you have multiple ones, choose the one associated with the VPC you have selected in the last step, when creating the file system.
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/sg_default_list.png)

 * Click on _Edit inbound rules_. <br>